What Is Rebalancing and How Does It Help Saving for Your Pension in Germany?

 However, this still leaves you with one big problem: the weights in the portfolio will change all the time because of the fluctuations in the market.

-Let’s assume you invest 100.000 € in 2 stocks ETFs with weights of 50 % each.
+Let’s assume you invest 100.000 € in 2 ETF stocks weighing 50 % each.
 After a while, your portfolio did grow and became 105.000 €.
 This was the result of the first ETF increasing to 54.000 € and the second one to 51.000 €.
 The portfolio weights became 51,43 % and 48,57 % respectively.

 You may ask, "My portfolio is growing, so what is the problem?"

-What is rebalancing and why is it necessary?
+What is rebalancing, and why is it necessary?

-The weight change means that the portfolio is now deviating from the target portfolio that was carefully set in line with your investment objectives.
-To bring the portfolio back to the original, you need to sell a portion of ETF #1 (1.500 €) and buy ETF #2 by the same amount, so the two ETFs will end up with the same amount invested of 52.500 € or 50 % each.
-When you do so, you are rebalancing: Rebalancing is the process of buying and selling portions of your portfolio in order to set the weight of each asset class back to its original, targeted state.
+The weight change means the portfolio is now deviating from the target portfolio that was carefully aligned with your investment objectives.
+To return the portfolio to the original, you need to sell a portion of ETF #1 (1.500 €) and buy ETF #2 by the same amount, so the two ETFs will end up with the same amount invested of 52.500 € or 50 % each.
+When you do so, you are rebalancing:

 All professional asset managers conduct such rebalancing.
-If not then over time your portfolio may become really lopsided and have more risk or one-sided exposure than is desired.
+If not, then over time, your portfolio may become really lopsided and have more risk or one-sided exposure than is desired.

 The graph below shows a simple example of an equally weighted allocation with two ETFs and how turbulent a portfolio can be if it is not rebalanced regularly and the weights are not put back to 50% each.